Mercury13/unicodia/Font-Source/Egyptian2/svg-my/rationale.md

 - 13578: stock pose + leg
 - 13582: franken near 81
 - 13585: after 84
+- 1358F: master class (Kolya + me), after 13509 + knife from some donkey
 - 13595: made from man with straight sticks
 - 13597: after A202: longer/thicker sticks, bigger lower hand, right is the mirrored clone of left
 - 1359D: found his cap among A1!